MetroCard: Commuter railroad ticket vending machines

 Ticket vending machines (TVMs) for the MTA's two commuter railroad systems, Long Island Rail Road and Metro-North Railroad, offer the option to purchase combined tickets/passes and MetroCards.
 A $5.50 MetroCard is available with a round-trip ticket, and a $50 MetroCard is available with a monthly pass.
 In addition, the machines sell separate $25 MetroCards.
 TVMs at Jamaica station and Penn Station sell AirTrain JFK monthly passes on the back of LIRR tickets.
 All cards sold from these machines are of thick paper stock, not the normal plastic.
+As of May 25, 2025 Ticket Vending Machines have stopped selling MetroCards.

 Beginning in 2007, with the start of the S89 bus service, a combined Hudson–Bergen Light Rail (HBLR) monthly pass and monthly MetroCard became available at NJ Transit ticket vending machines at HBLR stations.

-Future
+Retirement

 In 2006, the MTA and Port Authority announced plans to replace the magnetic strip with smart cards.

 On July 1, 2006, MTA launched a six-month pilot program to test the new contact-less smart card fare collection system, initially ending on December 31, 2006, but extended until May 31, 2007.
 This program was tested at all stations on the IRT Lexington Avenue Line and at four stations in the Bronx, Brooklyn and Queens.
 The testing system utilized Citibank MasterCard's Paypass keytags.
 This smart card system was intended to ease congestion near the fare control area by reducing time spent paying for fare.
 MTA and other transportation authorities in the region said they would eventually implement it system-wide.

 OMNY

 In October 2017, MTA signed a $573 million contract with Cubic Transportation Systems for OMNY (short for One Metro New York), a new fare payment system.
 This will use the contactless payment system, with riders waving or tapping credit or debit bank cards, smartphones, and/or MTA-issued smart cards to pay their fare.
 This contactless system was originally developed by Transport for London at a cost of £11 million (at the time equivalent to around $14 million), before being licensed to Cubic for worldwide sale.
 MTA expects to spend at least six years rolling out the system, with new electronic readers and vending machines.
 The new fare system would be rolled out on a limited basis in May 2019.
-By 2024, the MetroCard would be phased out entirely.
+It was intended that by 2024, the MetroCard would be phased out entirely, although this target has not been met.

+On March 19, 2025, the MTA announced that sales and distribution of the MetroCard will end in December 2025.
+Customers will still be able to continue using their MetroCards until turnstiles and vending machines are disassembled at a later date.
+In late 2025, the MTA hosted several events, including parties, to mark the MetroCard's retirement.